Ariana Grande Honors Mac Miller For Their Anniversary On Instagram

-Ariana Grande honored late rapper and songwriter Mac Miller on Instagram for the anniversary of their duet “The Way,” six years after the song debuted.
-Grande remembered her ex-lover who died of a drug overdose in September 2018.
+Ariana Grande honored late rapper and songwriter Mac Miller on Instagram for the anniversary of their duet “The Way,” six years after the song debuted, as she remembered her ex-boyfriend, who died of a drug overdose in September 2018.
 Entertainment Tonight reported that the singer posted the following to both her Instagram and Instagram story.

 “Six years” she penned alongside a photo of a small white heart.

-Grande also shared with her followers a photo of herself with Miller’s dog Myron, whom she adopted, with the caption, “Real protective wit my soullll where YOUUUUUU been.”
+Grande also shared with her followers a photo of herself with Miller’s dog Myron.
 She adopted Myron, a pit bull mix whom Miller rescued in 2017 while the couple was still dating, after Miller’s death.

 “The Way” was featured on Grande’s album Daydreamin’.
-“The Way” was released on March 25, 2013, and debuted at number 10, peaking at number 9 on the US Billboard Hot 100.
+“The Way” was released on March 25, 2013, and debuted at No. 10, peaking at No. 9 on the US Billboard Hot 100.
+Ariana was interviewed by MTV in 2013 regarding the tune, as she explained its creation.

-In 2013, MTV interviewed Grande regarding the tune.
-She explained, “I’m super proud of it.
+“I’m super proud of it.
 We [me and Mac] had been hanging out for a while and he’s amazing and we make really great music together.”

 The interview also hinted at a personal collaboration as well, with Grande revealing that the song was about loving somebody so much that you just can’t describe it when everything is so exciting and you get “butterflies.”